Privacy & Cookies Policy

 • Salesforce.com, Inc (‘Salesforce’): manages our customer relationship management (‘CRM’) database and provides a marketing automation platform (known as ‘Pardot’), so your Personal Data may be hosted by Salesforce in the United States.
 Salesforce is signed up to the EU-US Privacy Shield Framework, which means that it is committed to protecting Personal Data to standards that are equivalent to EU legal principles for data protection and we shall aim to ensure that your data is treated to the same security standards you would expect in your own country.
 For more information about this, please see – http://www.salesforce.com/company/privacy/.

-• Oracle Corporation (‘Oracle’): provides a marketing automation platform (known as ‘Eloqua’) and may transfer Personal Data outside the EEA as it provides the platform.
-Oracle has implemented appropriate safeguards for transfers of personal information originating from the EEA to Oracle affiliates and unaffiliated third parties located outside the EEA.
-For more information about this, please see – https://www.oracle.com/legal/privacy/privacy-policy.html.
+• Pardot: Salesforce provides a marketing automation platform (known as ‘Pardot’) and may transfer and store Personal Data outside the EEA as it provides the platform.
+Salesforce has implemented safeguards to ensure an adequate level of data protection where your Personal Data is transferred to countries outside the EEA. for more information about this, please see – https://www.salesforce.com/company/privacy/

 • Sage: provides our accounting systems and may transfer Personal Data outside the EEA as it provides the platform.
 Sage has implemented appropriate safeguards for transfers of personal information originating from the EEA to Sage group companies and third party service providers located outside the EEA.
 For more information about this, please see – https://www.sage.com/company/privacy-notice-and-cookies.